 II.
 To be informed of the identity of those serving on the organization’s governing board, and to expect the board to exercise prudent judgment in its stewardship responsibilities.

 This is good protection for fundraising professionals as well.
 Development professionals need to be able to learn about, meet and interact with those serving on the Board in order to function properly in their jobs.
 But sometimes senior executives prevent interaction between development professionals and staff and Board members.
 This is a mistake.

 Most Board members welcome the advice and support of development staff.
 If they do not interact, problems may ensue.
 Development professionals are donor advocates and allies.
 When allowed to do their job properly, the better the reputation of the nonprofit, its Board, and each and every donor with whom they work.

-I once heard a foundation staff member arrogantly proclaim they would only be “friends” with donors, not “development officers,” as if being a development officer is a lowly office.
-Beware: oftentimes the development officer is one of the most knowledgeable staff members at the nonprofit organization, one who cares about the organization’s donors the most.
+I once listened to a foundation staff member arrogantly proclaim they would only be “friends” with donors, not “development officers,” as if being a development officer is a lowly office.
+Beware: oftentimes the development officer is one of the most knowledgeable staff member at the nonprofit organization, one who cares about the organization’s donors the most.
 They will fight for you if you allow them to do so.

 III.
 To have access to the organization’s most recent financial statements.